smarabattula/auto_anki/README.md

 - Searches the web for answers.
 - Creates flashcards for easy memorisation.

+Reasons to use Auto Anki:
+- Saves time.
+- Converts information into questions.
+- Easy to use.
+- Useful memorisation tool.

 ## Check out the video!
 TODO: add video here.